+Students are expected to report to class on time every day.
+Arrival time sets a tone for the day.
+Tardiness often causes feelings of confusion, embarrassment, and exclusion from important morning activities.
+Students who arrive to class after 8:00 a.m. will be considered tardy.
+Tardies after 9:15 a.m. will result in a one-half day absence.
+Early check-out before 2:15 will result in a one-half day absence.
+Three tardies equal an absence.
+Excessive abscesses that violate the compulsory school law can lead to retention.
 Attendance is required and enforced in accordance with Oklahoma State Law.
 EAGLE MORNING PRIDE-Every Friday from 7:50-8:15 a.m.
 Students who need to leave before 2:45 p.m. must be signed out at the office by an adult authorized to check out the student.
 DO NOT GO DIRECTLY TO THE CLASSROOM TO PICK UP A CHILD.
 GO TO THE OFFICE.
 Changes in carpool, daycare, or walking arrangements should be sent to the office in WRITING.
 STUDENTS NOT PICKED UP ON TIME MAY BE SUBJECT TO POLICE/DHS REFERRAL.
 SNOW DAYS- It is our policy to stay open whenever possible.
 Tune in to your local TV/radio stations for closing updates.
 Look for HUPFELD ACADEMY.
 All Announcements are also made through Class DoJo.
-This schedule is subject to change if there is a required school closure to prevent the spread of COVID-19.
 AFTER-SCHOOL TUTORING & INTERCESSION OPPORTUNITIES are available by teacher recommendations.